ingSlonik/queeg/README.md

 Make from your the best usable websites desktop application customized just for you.

 Are you bored that you have everything in one browser?
-Do you want have separate context in some
+Do you want have separate context?

 ![Gueeg](img/screen.png)